cthings-co/cthingsco-pymodbus/README.rst

    :target: https://gurubase.io/g/pymodbus
    :alt: PyModbus Guru

+**This repository is a fork of https://github.com/pymodbus-dev/pymodbus and adds Modbus frame generation without the actual device to be connected.
+Use with caution!**

 Pymodbus is a full Modbus protocol implementation offering client/server with synchronous/asynchronous API and simulators.

 Our releases is defined as X.Y.Z, and we have strict rules what to release when: